peterbillhu/TDA_for_SleepWake_Classifications/README.md

 Step 1.
 Download the .rar file Released_Codes_Subject_Normalization_2020_04_23_Only_Codes, and unzip it.

 Step 2.
 Download .mat files: pdfeatNewPS2, pdfeatNewPS2_without_wake, pdfeatR120H2_Dreams, and pdfeatR120H2_UCD_Val.
 Put them in the folder of the launch.m which is located.
-Download link: [[https://drive.google.com/drive/folders/1H7zWJDYFDrKthjTVsq_MiBZQflOKlhpF?usp=sharing](https://drive.google.com/drive/folders/1QHNcQOoWEl-2eptHySNlLyYwiUg_yLV8?usp=sharing)](https://drive.google.com/drive/folders/1QHNcQOoWEl-2eptHySNlLyYwiUg_yLV8?usp=sharing)
+The download link: https://drive.google.com/drive/folders/1QHNcQOoWEl-2eptHySNlLyYwiUg_yLV8?usp=sharing

 Step 3.
 Execute lauch.m by Matlab, then all tables will be generated in corresponding folders, these folders are named "Table_Infos" under the following folders: